HeldLab/ProteoSushi/README.md

     - Cleaves before Lysine (K)

+The examples should use trypsin/p

 After that, choose the ProteoSushi output file name and location.
+Click the "Output name and location" button and a window will pop up to choose the location (folder/directory) and type in the name.
+The output will be saved as a CSV file that can be easily opened in any spreadsheet program.

 Following this is the **Options** section with some settings that can be added or ignored based on your analysis.
+If

 First, if using MaxQuant, a **localization threshold** can be set as a number between 0 and 1.
-In the maxquant *evidence.txt* file, the localization probability is in the columns "*PTM* Probabilities".
+In the maxquant *evidence.txt* file, the localization probab.0..................................2ility is in the columns "*PTM* Probabilities".
 The localization probability indicates the likelihood that the PTM referenced in the header is at the indicated site.
 Any PTM sites with a localization probability below the provided threshold will not be rolled up.
 If this is not provided, ProteoSushi will use the localization determination by MaxQuant.